Program-Specific Associate Professor / PI

 Why did you become a researcher?

 When I was a student, I analyzed the crystal structure of synthesized new materials as if I completed a jigsaw puzzle.
-I can’t forget the impression when the crystal structure become clear.
+I can’t forget the impression when the crystal structure became clear.

 What is your favorite experiment, theory, device, reagent, lab equipment?
 Why do you like it?